Mufu: The system

 Ming dynasty print of Romance of the Three Kingdoms depicting Cao Cao as chief commander of the Chibi campaign sitting underneath the tent attended by his adjutants and soldiers.

 Mufu were generally staffed by private hires, and headed by the official who was responsible for their salaries, bypassing the selection process for personnel from the central government.
 The salaries would still sometimes be provided by the central government, but can also be depended on the provincial official.
 Often the official did not have to report to the central government, unless directly called upon or he wanted to promote one of the members in his mufu to a regular position within the government bureaucracy.

 While the mufu is beholden to the authority of the central imperial government, it has also led to separatism of the local military governors, later turned warlords, at various points in history when the central government loses its hold on power.
 Examples include the various power-struggles and coups in the Northern and Southern dynasties and with Tang dynasty's jiedushi.
 It was also extensively used in the Qing dynasty.

 Many shidafu-literati who sought to join often saw the mufu as an alternative way to achieving fame and a successful political career, when other systems like the imperial examination doesn't allow for it.
 Potentially an able adjutant could leave a name in history as an meritorious and talented official, particularly in times of war and disorder.
 Li Bai famously served briefly as staff adviser to Prince Yon under his tent for these purposes.
+Therefore, the mufu system became a well-oiled machine that produced the next generation of officials.